chito365/uk/_posts/1/4/2021-04-04-chris-brown.md

-His 2011 album F.A.M.E. sold 270,000 copies the week of its release, and hit #1 on the U.S. Billboard.
+His 2011 album F.A.M.E. sold 270,000 copies the week of its release, and hit number 1 on the U.S. Billboard.